Perfect Baked Plantains

-Coat the plantains strips with oil then sprinkle with salt.
+- Next, coat the plantains strips with olive oil and sprinkle with salt.

-Bake the plantains in high heat, so they become crispy around the edges before absorbing all the oil.
+- Finally, bake the plantains in preheated 425 degree oven.
+Baking at this high heat will ensure that they become crispy around the edges before absorbing all the oil.

 Once the Perfect Baked Plantains come out of the oven, just try to keep your hands out of them.
 You won’t be able to do it!